tednaphil/spilled/README.md

 ## Context:
 <!-- wins, challenges, time spent, goals, approaches etc -->
-- ~ hours to complete test suite and functionality
+- ~30 hours to complete test suite of and functionality
 - Goals
   ```
+  - Learn and implement Typescript in a one week sprint
+  - Develop robust e-2-e test suite with intercepted network requests
+  - Consistent and modular file structure

   ```
 - Wins
   ```
+  - Handling errors in a sophisticated manner
+  - Automatic deployments with Vercel
+  - Use of boolean logic to reduce code strain and complexity
   ```
 - Challenges
   ```
+  - Stepping back to see the crossover between JS and TS
+  - Session storage usage
   ```
 <!--
 - Future Features